ibm-cloud-docs/cloud-object-storage/encryption/kp.md

 ## Before you begin
 {: #kp-begin}
-Before you plan on using either Key Protect with Cloud Object Storage buckets, you need:
+Before you plan on using Key Protect with Cloud Object Storage buckets, you need:

 - An [IBM Cloud™ Platform account](http://cloud.ibm.com/)
 - An [instance of IBM Cloud Object Storage](http://cloud.ibm.com/catalog/services/cloud-object-storage)

-You will need to ensure that a service instance is created by using the [IBM Cloud catalog](https://cloud.ibm.com/catalog) and appropriate permissions are granted.
+You will also need to ensure that a service instance is created by using the [IBM Cloud catalog](https://cloud.ibm.com/catalog) and appropriate permissions are granted.
 This section outlines step-by-step instructions to help you get started.

 ## Provisioning an instance of IBM Key Protect
 {: #kp-provision}